Healthcare in Mexico: Accessibility

 The Mexican healthcare system remains a continually expanding and progressive structure.
 Mexico first began enacting initiatives to extend health coverage, particularly in rural communities in 1979.
 Data from a national survey in 2012 demonstrated that a majority of Mexicans maintain a positive perception on the quality of their primary care.
 In 2013, a report by the Ministry of Health projected that over 90% of the population was covered.

-There are some areas, though, were inequities in accessibility can be seen.
-Results from a national survey conducted by Arredondo and Najera (2008) revealed stark disparities in accessibility despite expansion of services and coverage association, demonstrating that despite enhancements to the national health systems, inequities in accessibility of institutions, care, diagnostic services, medication, and travel were pronounced, especially as it related to rural and impoverished communities.
+There are some areas where inequities in accessibility can be seen.
+A 2008 national survey revealed stark disparities in accessibility despite expansion of services and coverage association, demonstrating that despite enhancements to the national health systems, inequities in accessibility of institutions, care, diagnostic services, medication, and travel were pronounced, especially as it related to rural and impoverished communities.
 These include insurance coverage, cost reduction, primary care association, and specialized services accessibility.

 Insurance coverage

 Insurance coverage rates across Mexico have been marked by a recent period of large growth.
-The induction of Seguro Popular (Popular Health Insurance), the coverage program targeted at individuals who do not receive coverage under IMSS or ISSSTE, in 2003 spurred massive growth in insurance coverage across Mexico.
+The induction of Seguro Popular (People's Health Insurance), the coverage program targeted at individuals who do not receive coverage under IMSS or ISSSTE, in 2003 spurred massive growth in insurance coverage across Mexico.
 A couple years after the plan was introduced, Seguro Popular became the second largest health institution by coverage in the nation.
 Within this, the percentage of insured poor families increased by five times— to include more than a third of this demographic.
 Inequities between public and private expenditure, as well as the distribution of these expanded services, began to lessen.

 In 2015, it was projected that the proportion of the Mexican population with no access to health insurance decreased by close to seventy percent across this period, with only about 18% of the population falling under this group currently.
 This effect has been particularly effective in treating the older demographics.
-Furthermore, in 2012, it was observed that 4.3 million households in the nation possessed no health coverage of any kind, with an additional 7.6 million households associated with partial coverage of some members only.
+In 2012, it was observed that 4.3 million households in the nation possessed no health coverage of any kind, with an additional 7.6 million households associated with partial coverage of some members only.

 In Mexico, where government-sponsored health insurance coverage remains a stark limitation characteristic of the system, self-medication is observed in increased proportions.
 Over 30 million Mexicans, especially those associated with older, uneducated, and low socioeconomic backgrounds.
 This may be indicative of societal attitudes toward the current system.
-This notion is furthered by the large proportions of residents which postpone reception of initial services, have little-to-no connection to a preventative care specialist, and heavily utilize alternative medicinal practice.
+This notion is furthered by the large proportions of residents who postpone reception of initial services, have little to no connection to preventative care specialists, and heavily use alternative medicinal practice.
 Over 500 over-the-counter drugs are available in the Mexican market.
-This enhanced availability of over-the-counter drugs has also contributed to this phenomenon.
+This enhanced availability of over-the-counter drugs has also contributed to the practice of self-medication.